 - Encourage the full development of resources in Sacramento as a city and county, as well as the surrounding regions, enhancing the welfare of the local economic community

 In 1985, the Mexican American Chamber became the Sacramento Hispanic Chamber of Commerce to reflect the growing population of a diverse Mexican/Latino community.
-The SHCC has grown to a membership of nearly 700 and we are still committed to the same goals set forth 38 years ago.
+The SHCC has grown to a membership of over 600 members, and we are still committed to the goals set forth 43 years ago.

 The past success and the future of the SHCC are directly related to the commitment and dedication of past and current Chamber members, volunteers and our past and current Board of Directors.

 600 Members including small business, medium sized, educational institution, and corporate partners